nancytao/cs4400-gttravel/README.md

 ##inputs from class
-All the SQL queries that are used in the GUI should be included in the text file that has to be turned in.
+All the SQL queries that are used in the GUI should be included in the text file that has to be turned in. all the 10 given queries and the extra query have to be implemented in the GUI.

 >>>>>>> Stashed changes